Vandivier/arias-tale-rpg/docs/src/components/places.md

 1. Evergreen

-   1. Aetheria, a floating continent.
-It moves around a bit throughout the year, influenced by weather, celestial events, and seasons, but it generally hovers around the equator.
-   2. Dragonica is a vast and diverse land where the powerful dragons reign over mountains, forests, and seas.
-To the north, human settlements dot the landscape, forming a border of villages and towns where humans live under the looming presence of the dragons, forging alliances and defending against threats from the wild lands.
-The west is home to scattered demon outposts, where demonic forces seek a foothold in the region, clashing with the natural order and drawing suspicion from the other inhabitants, and sometimes forming alliances with the dragons and dwarves that occupy the western mountains of Dragonic.
-Between these borders lies the heart of Dragonica: towering mountain ranges and occasional plains and desert.
-Lakes and forests are rare.
-There is a region of desert in the west of Dragonica that remains disputed between the Dragons and the humans.
-Dragons, both wild and tamed, soar above, while deep ancient magic stirs beneath the surface, waiting to be uncovered by daring adventurers.
+   1. Triton, the largest merfolk ocean civilization, and above ground it is also the sole island civilization of Evergreen
+   2. TBD
+   3. TBD
+   4. TBD
+   5. TBD
+   6. TBD
+   7. TBD
+   8. Neptune, a merfolk civilization in the Sea of Dragonica and central Aetherian Ocean.
-   3. New Olympia, a mountain range internally occupied by a large dwarven civilization.
+   9. New Olympia, a mountain range internally occupied by a large dwarven civilization.
 A multiracial and highly competitive society lives above ground.
 Regalis is a smaller civilization its northeast and Elysia is to its southeast.
+   10. Antiqua, the cursed former capital district of the The Empire of Solara
+   11. TBD
+   12. Raefun
+   13. TBD
+   14. Old Pillar, a region north and west of Obsidia.
+The western side of the region is coastal, adjacent to the Aetherian Ocean.
+The region is named after an enormous singular plateau or highland in the region.
+Tradition holds the highland is an ancient man-made spire that broke and fell into the ocean.
+       - Ten Thousand Mage Way: The most narrow portion of the ocean between the contintents.
+It's named after an old folk speculation that if ten thousand mages of the right sort combined forces, they could create a walkable path between the contintents here.
+   15. TBD
-   4. Obsidia
+   16. Obsidia
        - Coast of Echoes
          - Eastgate, the capital city of Obsidia.
 It is populated mainly by humans and elves, but there is a substantial beastfolk population and many other races seen to a lesser extent.
 It is a large stronghold in the southeast of Obsidia, in the east of the Coast of Echoes, along the Celestial Ocean.
            - Port of Eastgate
            - Eastgate Castle
            - Eastgate Town
        - Forest of Echoes
          - Lake of Whispers
          - Town of Echoes
          - Forest of Echoes
          - Whispering Woods
          - Crossroads of the Elements
          - Adlais
          - Luminara, the Throne of the Elven King
        - Obsidian Forest
        - Bronzepaw Hamlet, a small town in the northwest of Obsidia.
        - Three other settlements northeast of the Whispering Woods
        - The region is bounded to the north by mountains, and to the south ocean or sea.
-   5. Raefun
-   6. Old Pillar, a region north and west of Obsidia.
-The western side of the region is coastal, adjacent to the Aetherian Ocean.
-The region is named after an enormous singular plateau or highland in the region.
-Tradition holds the highland is an ancient man-made spire that broke and fell into the ocean.
-      - Ten Thousand Mage Way: The most narrow portion of the ocean between the contintents.
-It's named after an old folk speculation that if ten thousand mages of the right sort combined forces, they could create a walkable path between the contintents here.
-   7. Triton, the largest merfolk ocean civilization, and above ground it is also the sole island civilization of Evergreen
-   8. Neptune, a merfolk civilization in the Sea of Dragonica and central Aetherian Ocean.
-   9. Regalis
+   17. Regalis
        1. Reion, a well-known citadel with a gladiator arena.
        2. Elderglen, known for having a large library.
+   18. Elysia, a region of mainly plains.
+The people here are egalitarian and have an antagonistic relationship with Regalis.
+Dragonica and peoples of the Abrahamian Desert dispute ownership over this region, which is mainly filled with humans.
+It is bordered to the northeast and northwest by mountains, with a narrow way due north.
+   19. Dragonica is a vast and diverse land where the powerful dragons reign over mountains, forests, and seas.
+To the north, human settlements dot the landscape, forming a border of villages and towns where humans live under the looming presence of the dragons, forging alliances and defending against threats from the wild lands.
+The west is home to scattered demon outposts, where demonic forces seek a foothold in the region, clashing with the natural order and drawing suspicion from the other inhabitants, and sometimes forming alliances with the dragons and dwarves that occupy the western mountains of Dragonic.
+Between these borders lies the heart of Dragonica: towering mountain ranges and occasional plains and desert.
+Lakes and forests are rare.
+There is a region of desert in the west of Dragonica that remains disputed between the Dragons and the humans.
+Dragons, both wild and tamed, soar above, while deep ancient magic stirs beneath the surface, waiting to be uncovered by daring adventurers.
+   20. The Abrahamian Desert.
+A desert east of Elysia.
+Populated mainly by religious folks of a variety of races that follow the Old Religions which are based on real-world religions.
+Contains some unique magics, artifacts, and sand-covered ruins with an occasional oasis.
-   10. Terah, also called The Land of Judges, a region with a large swath of desert in the south.
+   21. Terah, also called The Land of Judges, a region with a large swath of desert in the south.
 The northern geography is varied from plains to low mountains and coast.
 Notably includes the Nahorite or Dreamwalker civilization of summoners and the New Abramites, a civilization modeled after the descendents of Abraham.
-   11. Elysia, a region of mainly plains.
-The people here are egalitarian and have an antagonistic relationship with Regalis.
-   12. The Abrahamian Desert.
-A desert west of Elysia.
-   13. Goblin Mountains - south of the Abrahamian Desert, adjacent to the coast
+   22. Goblin Mountains - south of the Abrahamian Desert, adjacent to the coast
        - Goblin Hollow is a lowland or pass between to higher elevated sections of the Goblin Mountains.

-   14. Goblinrot Forest, or Blessed Woods as the Goblins call it.
+       - Goblinrot Forest, or Blessed Woods as the Goblins call it.
 In the view of the goblins view, the blight is a boon; they harvest the diseased wood and flora to create potent concoctions, utilize the toxins to coat their weapons, and may even incorporate it into their food for its preservative qualities—relishing in the unique flavors it imparts.
-   15. Antiqua, the cursed former capital district of the The Empire of Solara
+   23. TBD
+   24. Aetheria, a floating continent.
+It moves around a bit throughout the year, influenced by weather, celestial events, and seasons, but it generally hovers around the equator.

 2. Earth